-EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION I EDEC 281
+EDEC 281 EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION I 2 Credits

 Focus will be on curriculum content and methods in the areas of physical activity and physical education, literacy and language, and social studies.
 Students will develop relevant and meaningful curriculum for young children with an emphasis on assessment and providing for the unique needs of each child.

-Prerequisite: EDEC 220/221 and EDEC 230/231 or Co-requisite
+Prerequisite: EDEC 220/221 and EDEC 230/231 or Co-requisite SPRING

-EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION I LAB EDEC 282
+EDEC 282 EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION I LAB 1 Credit

 Implementation of developmentally appropriate activities and projects for young children, which include physical activity and education, literacy and language, and social studies.
-Prerequisite: EDEC 220/221 and EDEC 230/231 or Co-requisite SPRING
+Prerequisite: EDEC 220/221 and EDEC 230/231 or Corequisite

-EDEC 283 EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION II
+EDEC 283 EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION II 2 Credits

 Focus will be on curriculum content and methods in the areas of mathematics, science, and the arts.
 Students will develop relevant and meaningful curriculum for young children with an emphasis on assessment and providing for the unique needs of each child.
-Prerequisite: EDEC 281/282 or Co-requisite SPRING
+Prerequisite: EDEC 281/282 or Co-requisiteSPRING

-EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION II LAB EDEC 284
+EDEC 284 EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION II LAB 1 Credit

 Implementation of developmentally appropriate activities and projects for young children, which include science, mathematics, and the arts.
-Prerequisite: EDEC 281/282 or Co-requisite SPRING Course Fee \$10.00
+Prerequisite: EDEC 281/282 or Co-requisite

-FIELD EXPERIENCE I EDEC 285
+EDEC 285 FIELD EXPERIENCE I

 Field experience with children in Head Start, Elementary, Middle School, Secondary, or an Indigenous Language setting.
 Students acquire experience with curriculum planning and implementation.
 A minimum of seven hours is required.
-FALL